 Please note - this is a site of historical record and does not contain current service information

 Another long established Dorset business was Victory Tours, based for many years in the quaintly named village of Sixpenny Handley up on Cranborne Chase in the north east corner of the county.
-A family business run by several generations of the Adams family, the origins of the business go back to the end of the first world war.
-Cyril Adams was a driver with the Victory buses in Salisbury, but that business was sold by its proprietor E M (Maurice) Coombes to Wilts and Dorset Motor Services in June 1921 after only fifteen months of operation.
+The Adams family were builders and carpenters in Handley whilst the Coombes family were bakers and grocers there.
+Cyril Adams was a driver-mechanic with the Victory buses in Salisbury (also known as Salisbury and District) run by Maurice Coombes.
+But that business was sold by its proprietor Maurice Coombes to Wilts and Dorset Motor Services in June 1921 after only fifteen months of operation.
 Cyril acquired a Thorneycroft bus instead of money he was owed and brought it back to his home village of Handley.
 He adopted Victory Coaches as his trading name when, as eldest son, he set up in business with his father Albert Adams in that same year.
 Confusingly another Salisbury operator Sparrow & Vincent also operated as Victory Motor Services running city routes in and around Salisbury from 1922 to December 1933 until selling out to Wilts and Dorset.
 Mr Sparrow would have known Cyril Adams as he too had driven for Coombes.
-Additionally there was A W Alner's Victory Motor Service of Fordingbridge, also working into Salisbury from their home town!
+Additionally there was A W Alner's Victory Motor Service of Fordingbridge, also working into Salisbury from their home town.

-The longest route went from Handley via Winterbourne Kingston and Bere Regis to Dorchester on Wednesdays for some years, Adams operating it from February 1922 until 1928.
+For some years the longest route went from Handley via Winterbourne Kingston and Bere Regis to Dorchester on Wednesdays, Adams operating it from 1922 until 1928.
 This had been started by Harold Roy Bartley and his "Handley Express" in 1913 using a Scout 24-seater bus built in Salisbury.
 For some six months starting in November 1921 Wilts & Dorset Motor Services of Salisbury based a vehicle in Handley, operating from there to Shaftesbury, Farnham and subsequently Ringwood.
-This was short-lived and when they withdrew Adams purchased their Handley garage.
-It was in 1921 that Wilts & Dorset were first established on the A354 road from Salisbury to Blandford and Dorchester although they appear to have ceased to operate for some years before that route being reintroduced at some point before extension from the county town of Dorchester to the coast at Weymouth in March 1929 - the route is not included in a 1925 list of their services.
+This was short-lived and when they withdrew Adams purchased their Handley garage and the Dorchester route in April 1922.
+It was in 1921 that Wilts & Dorset were first established on the A354 road from Salisbury to Blandford and Dorchester although they ceased to operate for some years before that route being reintroduced at some point before extension from the county town of Dorchester to the coast at Weymouth in March 1929 - the route is not included in a 1925 list of their services.
 Perhaps the dates of operation of Adams' weekly service to Dorchester above may have some relevance.
 Frank Goddard also operated a parallel route to the Adams service between Handley and Salisbury.
 Cox & Macdonald of Handley had also operated between Handley and Salisbury in the 1920s in a red painted Dennis bus.
 Even earlier were the operations of H R Bartley on this route with a Scout bus between 1911 and 1914.
 Bartley abandoned Handley and set up a Tidworth - Amesbury - Salisbury route instead (that business was sold to Wilts & Dorset in April 1929).

 New Canal, Salisbury, in the 1920s - could that be Albert Adams leaning against the bonnet of their Thorneycroft FX8251 ?